A. Israel’s sin.

 a.
 I will hedge up your way with thorns: To bring Israel to repentance, God promised to set a hedge of thorns on the sides of her path, so that it would hurt whenever Israel went off the correct path, and so the wrong paths would be hard to find.

 i.
 When God hedges our way with thorns, we usually don’t like it.
 We sometimes think God is against us when the thorns hurt and we can’t find the wrong paths.
-But it is really one of the sweetest expressions of God’s love to hedge yp your way with thorns and to wall us in.
+But it is really one of the sweetest expressions of God’s love to hedge up your way with thorns and to wall us in.

 b.
-I will go and return to my first husband: When God allows the passing pleasures of sin to pass, we often then see how good it was to follow the Lord.
-In a marriage sometimes the grass can seem greener even with the best spouse; in our walk with the Lord our idols seem attractive until God exposes them.
-Then we are ready to return to our first husband, the Lord.
+I will go and return to my first husband: When the passing pleasures of sin are finished, we often then see how good it was to follow the LORD.
+In a marriage sometimes the grass can seem greener even with the best spouse; in our walk with the LORD our idols seem attractive until God exposes them.
+Then we are ready to return to our first husband, the LORD.

 c.
 For she did not know that I gave her grain: Even when Israel went after other gods, the Lord still provided for her.
 This showed His great, unselfish love to Israel.
 Even though Israel took what God provided and prepared it for Baal, He still loved them.

 i.
 When Hosea provided for Gomer, she spent it on her adulterous lovers.
 It’s as if Hosea went to the house of Gomer’s lover, where she lived apart from her husband and in adultery.
 He knew that this scoundrel of a man couldn’t provide for Gomer, and that she lived in poverty and rags.
 Hosea knocked at the door.
 He spoke to the man who answered, “Are you the man living with Gomer?”
 The man wondered what business it was of Hosea’s; then he revealed: “I’m Hosea, her husband.
 I’ve brought these groceries and money so she can be provided for.”
 When Hosea left, Gomer and her lover must have thought he was a fool.
 What a great dinner they had together with the food Hosea brought!
-But this is how the Lord loves us, lavishing blessing on us even when we are worshipping idols, providing us with blessings we waste on other gods.
+But this is how the LORD loves us, lavishing blessing on us even when we are worshipping idols, providing us with blessings we waste on other gods.

-c.
+d.
 Which they prepared for Baal: This principle shows how offensive idolatry really is to God.
 Whatever we give to an idol, we have received from God.

 i.
 God gives to man the trees of the forest and the iron in the ground.
 He gives man the brains to make an axe and nails from the iron, and the energy to cut down the tree, the skill to fashion the wood into beams.
 God gives man the cleverness to make a handle from the wood, and head from the iron, and combine it into an effective hammer.
-Then man takes the beams, the nails, and the hammer and he nails God to the cross – where God willingly stretched out His arms, dying on the cross to take the guilt and penalty man’s sin deserved – and to make an new, restored relationship between God and man possible.
+Then man takes the beams, the nails, and the hammer and he nails God to the cross – where God willingly stretched out His arms, dying on the cross to take the guilt and penalty man’s sin deserved – and to make a new, restored relationship between God and man possible.